monolithgoon/install-ubuntu-prod-server-apps/README.md

-# Ubutu Server Package Installation Automation Script
+# Ubutnu 22.0+ Server Package Installation Automation Script

 ## _Overview_
 This script automates the installation of various tools and packages for a fresh Ubuntu production server using Bash.